USC-NSL/ripe-atlas/README.md

 ##Introduction

-This is a set of command line scripts that double as Python libraries for creating measurements for RIPE Atlas.
+This project is a set of command line scripts that double as Python libraries for creating measurements for RIPE Atlas.
+It uses the more recent [RESTful API](https://atlas.ripe.net/docs/rest/).
 This project will be most useful for those who prefer to work on the command-line or need a higher level of flexability when issuing and collecting measurements.

 If you are looking for a library to assist in parsing Atlas data then please check out the [analysis tools](https://github.com/RIPE-Atlas-Community/ripe-atlas-community-contrib).